 For this blog post, I won’t be comparing the two companies, I just want to share how Havenly works and what you get from a design package.
 The head-to-head competition went down in this post, but for now, let’s dig into Havenly.

 The Havenly Design Package I Chose

 Havenly offers two design packages at the time this post is published, The Mini and The Full.
 The only difference between the Mini and the Full is that the Full comes with a layout visualization and the Mini does not.
-Both packages were on sale at the time using this discount code, and I knew I’d be writing this review, so I dove in with the Full.
+Both packages are on sale for you using promo code LELA25, but for my own project, I dove in with the Full.

 How The Havenly Setup Process Works